10 Wow-Worthy Wet Bars

 These spectacular cocktail-making stations all feature an artisanal bar sink

-You will not be surprised that most of our favorite wet bars have a Native Trails bar sink in common.
+Naturally, our favorite wet bars have a Native Trails bar sink in common.
 Here are 10 designs that inspire us the most.

-1. Designer Ellinor Ellefson of Elle Interiors added a wet bar off the side of this Phoenix kitchen.
+Designer Ellinor Ellefson of Elle Interiors added a wet bar off the side of this Phoenix kitchen.
 The 15-inch concrete bar sink adds texture and earthiness to an ethereal color palette shared with the entire kitchen.

-2. This Houston, Texas, estate recently went on the market boasting a wet bar that had been renovated with granite countertops and warm custom cabinetry.
+This Houston, Texas, estate recently went on the market boasting a wet bar that had been renovated with granite countertops and warm custom cabinetry.
 Two wine refrigerators, an ice maker and a Native Trails Mojito bar sink in Antique Copper ensured it was ready to party.

-8. We’re willing to bet guests gravitate toward the wet bar in this renovated 1926 Colonial home.
+We’re willing to bet guests gravitate toward the wet bar in this renovated 1926 Colonial home.
 Nestled into a built-in bookshelf, the bar’s hammered nickel Cabana sink brings a contemporary flair to a rustic and masculine living room.

 Check out more Native Trails bar and prep sinks here.